Mental diaries? Do they work? Discuss in 250 words.

 So I have to spend a whole evening tracking down long-sleeved light tops in the short-sleeved dark drawer and re-sorting my mascaras.

 Naturally, I don’t say anything.
 I don’t want to hurt his feelings.

 Mr Young’s new belt arrives.
 He’s bought it from Amazon, which is where we buy almost everything these days.
-Because, it seems, you can buy almost everything these days on Amazon.
+Because you can buy almost everything these days on Amazon.
 Hoover bags, headphones, books, sage leaf tablets.
 And leather belts.